top of page

 My Journey...

-...has followed a unique, non-linear, improbable trajectory, and continues to evolve.
-From childhood in upstate NY, to Sapporo, Japan as a high school exchange student.
-Next, Western Massachusetts for college, including a year at the San Francisco Art Institute.
-Then the Big Apple for 5 years, Hong Kong for 3 and a half, back to New York for 5 more, followed by 5 years in Tokyo, and finally Los Angeles.
+...has followed a unique, non-linear, improbable path, and continues to evolve.
+From a childhood in upstate NY, to Sapporo, Japan as a high school exchange student.
+Then Western Massachusetts for college, with my junior year at the San Francisco Art Institute.
+Next to the Big Apple for 5 years, then Hong Kong for 3 and a half, returning to New York for another 5 years, then 5 years in Tokyo, before settling in Los Angeles.
 Unimaginable...

 449213217_1925081941325850_8684896361380102783_n_edited_edited.jpg